cyu5/rb101/loan_calculator.md

     leading zeros
     0 or large number

+rules/requirements/notes:
+  if user inputs more than to decimal points for amount, ignore every after that how to handle float point precision for payment, interest rate, and so on? how much to keep? need to format monthly rate to show at most 3 significant digits

 bonus features:
   typing
-  allow for years and months to be enter for duration improve input validation to be more robost add configuration file for program messages
+  allow for years and months to be enter for duration improve input validation to be more robost add configuration file for program messages color code the output

 Packaging work